Infections concern hospital ‘killed and poisoned’ our loved ones, families say

 They also thanked the “brave and decent clinicians and staff” who tried to speak out but who the families say were “silenced” by the health board.

-However it said that it accepts that it is “more likely than not that a material proportion of the additional environmentally relevant blood stream infections (BSI) in the paediatric haemato-oncology population between 2016 and 2018 had a connection to the state of the hospital water system”.
+However it said it accepts it is “more likely than not that a material proportion of the additional environmentally relevant blood stream infections in the paediatric haemato-oncology population between 2016 and 2018 had a connection to the state of the hospital water system”.

 NHSGGC said: “We offer our sincere and unreserved apology to the patients and families affected.